Installation

 Just click Reopen in Container and VS Code will create and configure the container for you.
 You can now work in the container with a pre-defined development environment that contains all the dependencies you need.

-The provided image runs with poetry which will set a proper environment with frozen version of dependencies, a desirable behaviour when you run tests in continuous integration.
+The provided image runs with uv which will set a proper environment with frozen version of dependencies, a desirable behaviour when you run tests in continuous integration.

 Hint